Transformation 4- Be Diverse, Inclusive and Live our Values

 The findings seek to answer two central questions:

-1. to what extent and how do ICVA members’ work on gender equality in emergencies?
+1. To what extent and how do ICVA members’ work on gender equality in emergencies?

 2. How can ICVA improve in order to support members’ work on gender equality in emergencies?

-This scoping study finds that ICVA is currently engaged in a number of workstreams that contribute to or are complementary with the gender equality in humanitarian action agenda, such as the strong work with local women-led organizations, but that more should be done to A) capitalize on the gains and opportunities presented, and B) respond to the requests from ICVA members to support them.
+This scoping study finds that ICVA is currently engaged in a number of workstreams that contribute to or are complementary with the gender equality in humanitarian action agenda, such as the strong work with local women-led organizations, but that more should be done to a) capitalize on the gains and opportunities presented, and b) respond to the requests from ICVA members to support them.

 For full details see the scoping study, and the management response.